Universal Spin Models are Universal Approximators in Machine Learning

+In words, given a fixed configuration $\mathbf{s}$ of physical spins, the energy of $S$ is minimal whenever the configuration $\mathbf{h}$ of flag spins correctly signals whether $\mathbf{s} = \mathbf{x}$ or not, i.e.\ if $\mathbf{h}$ equals the truth value of ``$\mathbf{s} = \mathbf{x}$" with configurations $\mathbf{h}_{\mathbf{x}}$ corresponding to ``TRUE", and $\mathbf{h}_{\neq \mathbf{x}}$ corresponding to ``FALSE".
+Thus, in the low energy sector, information over the physical spins can be retrieved from the flag-spins, only.
+See \cref{eq:flag RBM} and \cref{eq: flag sys 2} for examples.

-\begin{theorem} A spin model $\mc{M}$ is universal if and only if \begin{enumerate} \item it is flag complete, and \item it is closed for any subset of flag systems with disjoint flag spins. \end{enumerate} \end{theorem} \begin{proof} The ``only if" direction is immediate, since $\mc{M}$ simulates all spin systems.
-Simulating a flag system with high enough cut-off yields a flag system itself.
+A spin model is \emph{flag complete} if it contains flag systems for arbitrary configurations.
+Additionally, a spin model $\mc{M}$ is \emph{closed} for a subset $\mc{N}\subset \mc{M}$ if it simulates arbitrary non-negative linear combinations from $\mc{N}$. \begin{theorem} A spin model $\mc{M}$ is universal if and only if \begin{enumerate} \item it is flag complete, and \item it is closed for any subset of flag systems with disjoint flag spins. \end{enumerate} \end{theorem} \begin{proof} The ``only if" direction is immediate, since then $\mc{M}$ simulates all spin systems.

 We prove the ``if" direction constructively.
-We denote the flag system for configuration $\mathbf{x}$ by $S_\mathbf{x}$.
 Without loss of generality we assume that all flag systems have zero energy shift, i.e.\ satisfy \cref{eq:flag system} exactly.